dini-5002/Grammar_check/README.md

    - [Puntuation](https://github.com/dini-5002/Grammar_check/blob/main/Punctuation.ipynb) :
    We have used a rule based approch to correct basic punctuation errors in a text.
    - [Subject - Verb](https://github.com/dini-5002/Grammar_check/blob/main/subverb.ipynb) :
-   Here we have tried to use some basic neural network methods to check whether a sentence has subject verb agreement error or not.
+   Here we have tried to use some basic neural network methods to check whether a sentence has subject verb agreement or not.
 This is still in progress.

 ### Things to be added:
    - Correct basic grammatical errors: For this we are planning to use neural network such as RNN.